 An Impartial Witness

-This historical mystery is a hardcover edition that was published by William Morrow on August 31, 2010 and has 352 pages.
+historical mystery that was published by William Morrow on August 31, 2010 and has 352 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author which I have reviewed include A Lonely Death, A Bitter Truth, The Confession, An Unmarked Grave, The Walnut Tree, Proof of Guilt, A Question of Honor, An Unwilling Accomplice, Hunting Shadows, A Pattern of Lies, A Fine Summer's Day, No Shred of Evidence, The Shattered Tree, Racing the Devil
+Other books by this author which I have reviewed include A Lonely Death, A Bitter Truth, The Confession, An Unmarked Grave, The Walnut Tree, Proof of Guilt, A Question of Honor, An Unwilling Accomplice, Hunting Shadows, A Pattern of Lies, A Fine Summer's Day, No Shred of Evidence, The Shattered Tree, Racing the Devil, A Casualty of War

 Second in the Bess Crawford historical mystery series revolving around a battlefield nurse during World War I in 1917.